 I have an interesting relationship with breakfast.
 As a kid, I always tried to avoid it, mainly because it involved milk.
 You can imagine my surprise when I found out later in life that I was lactose-intolerant...well, that certainly explained it!
 As we got older, my parents stopped forcing me and my sister to drink milk and we got to drink tea instead.
-We always had Greek mountain tea, rather than coffee, which is why I'm always transported to my childhood whenever I open my tin of Sparoza's Aurora Loose Leaf Tea.
-I knew that this handcrafted herbal mountain tea with its aromatic orange zest would have to be at the heart of any breakfast box I'd want to create.
+We always had Greek mountain tea, rather than coffee, which is why I'm always transported to my childhood whenever I open my box of Sparoza's Aurora Loose Leaf Tea.

 Greek Breakfasts, though, also call to mind summer vacations on Greek islands.
-The expression "bed & breakfast" takes on a whole new meaning in Greece, where so many freshly-baked treats and fresh fruits grace the table...and of course, there's always thick Greek yogurt with honey, so I just had to include our new Tragano Greek Organics organic Cretan honey in any breakfast set.
+The expression "bed & breakfast" takes on a whole new meaning in Greece, where so many freshly-baked treats and fresh fruits grace the table...and of course, there's always thick Greek yogurt with honey, so I just have to share our Tragano Greek Organics organic Cretan honey.

 I can't ship those fresh Greek fruits but I've put in a jar of Elli & Manos' Fig & Walnut Gourmet Spread, for figs always remind us of Greece!
 This is a special spread, made with dried figs (if you've been in Greece I am sure you tasted and love those) and a touch of balsamic vinegar.
 It's pairs perfectly with so many foods, cheese, bread, charcuterie etc. I love topping a sheet of puff pastry, add some goat cheese on top and pop it in the oven for 15-20 minutes until the puff pastry is cooked.
 It makes a special breakfast or brunch treat that you can share with your loved ones.

-I hope you love our Greek Island Breakfast Set as much as I enjoyed putting it together!
-I also include in the box my own family's favorite breakfast recipe, my homemade crepes.
+I hope you love our Greek island breakfast ideas as much as I enjoyed putting them together!
+I also want to include my own family's favorite breakfast recipe, my homemade crepes.
 The inspiration came from my grandmother, who used to make blini, because she was born and raised in what is now the area between Russia & Georgia.
 She would only make them for really special occasions and she'd always serve them with a spoon sweet, usually her homemade sour cherry, or sometimes her peach marmalade.